 Traveling solo in India is still not very popular and I come across people who raise their brow when I mention about traveling alone in India.
 I still remember my first solo trip 12 years back, it happened because I was determined to travel.
-In those days solo trip for a female in India was not very common.
+In those days solo female travel in India was not very common.
 I traveled alone because I had two options, one I cancel the trip, the second I go alone.
 I chose to travel on my own, it was nerve-wracking because I was nervous but it turned out one of my best trips.
 That was the beginning of my traveling solo in India.

 After that, I took many solo trips across India and fortunately never had any bad experience.
 Once in a while, I like to be on my own but I like to travel with other.
 Over the years I realized that traveling alone is better than traveling with incompatible people.
 I am not one of those who made “Solo female travel” a fashion statement or women empowerment thing.
 For me its one way of traveling depending upon the situation.